 The solution is to show some interest in the candidate’s career track, says Denaro.
 “Start to engage about the motivation most people have to advance and move up, and about the actual work.
 That [interest] can be attractive even without a large salary offer.”

-Which brings up the next piece of advice – higher salaries are nice, but often they are just a temporary solution.
+This brings up the next piece of advice – higher salaries are nice, but often they are just a temporary solution.
 While the candidate survey found that 72% of respondents believe job seekers have the upper hand in terms of job options and negotiation power, that doesn’t mean employers have to necessarily dangle huge salary offers to compete, says Johnson.
 “Candidates are being offered jobs they aren’t necessarily equipped to handle, and we’re going to see the bottom fall out at some point,” she says.

 Instead, think big picture rather than just trying to fill seats by flashing dollar signs.
-“If you’re not putting appropriate people in those chairs at the appropriate price, you’re going to turnover in that role,” says Johnson – and end up right back at square one.
+“If you’re not putting appropriate people in those chairs at the appropriate price, you’re going to [see] turnover in that role,” says Johnson – and end up right back at square one.

 Recruiters are finding it harder than ever to find the right candidates, especially for key roles in healthcare, technology, and manufacturing.
-The employer solution is often to add new assessments, multi-round interview processes, and other hoops to jump through, all in an effort to weed out poor fits and find candidates who are the right fit.
+The employer solution is often to add new assessments, multi-round interview processes, and other hoops to jump through, all to weed out poor fits and find candidates who are the right fit.
 However, complicating things for applicants can have the reverse effect.
 “When you give a 40-minute test to a senior-level candidate, you’re not sending a signal that you want a quality person,” says Denaro.

-That’s because candidates who have their choice of jobs are going to be put off by lengthy applications, online surveys, and talking to avatars that can’t really tell them about the job, adds Denaro.
+That’s because candidates who have their choice of jobs are going to be put off by lengthy applications, online surveys, and talking to avatars that can’t tell them about the job, adds Denaro.
 “The process recruiters have been saddled with only cares about cost and time – it doesn’t measure quality,” he explains.